timnewbold/MResEcologicalModelling/3ComplexEcologicalModels/WorkshopExercises.md

 madingleySim <- RunMadingley(codeDir = codeDir,init = init,params = params)
 ```

-Finally, we can plot the results of this simulation:
+Finally, we can plot the time series of simulated biomass densities across the whole duration of this simulation:

 ```R
 PlotTemporal(resultsDir = madingleySim$outputDir,plotName = "BiomassDensity")